haskell-works/blog/drafts/2018-09-19-rechunking-lazy-bytestrings.md

 In the [previous post][1], we've established that we want to use SIMD for speed.

-We'd also like our CSV parser stream the data to avoid excessive memory usage so we're going to have to read my CSV input in chunks.
+We'd also like our CSV parser stream the data to avoid excessive memory usage so we're going to have to read the CSV input in chunks.

 Given that SIMD registers are currently up to 512-bits in size, the chunk size will need to be multiples of 64-bytes to work with arbitrary SIMD instructions.

-This post will look at chunk size Haskell's library actually gives us explore some ways we can get the required chunk size we need.
+This post will look at the chunk size Haskell's [`bytestring`][2] library actually gives us and  explore some ways we can get the required chunk size we need.

 # Lazy IO